 Leon Leonwood Bean, the founder of Maine's L.L.
 Bean Inc., was sick of wet feet hunting and noticed that farmers wore rubber boots out in the fields to keep their feet dry.
-As Mr. Bean did throughout most of his life, he worked hard coming up with new ideas to solve problems.
-After stitching the bottom of a rubber boot to the top leather of a work boot the first Bean Boot was born, and he sold his first pair in 1912 when he founded his company.
+As Mr. Bean did throughout most of his life, he worked hard to develop new ideas to solve problems.
+After stitching the bottom of a rubber boot to the top leather of a work boot, the first Bean Boot was born, and he sold his first pair in 1912 when he founded his company.

-Don’t be fooled by the imitators though.
+Don’t be fooled by the imitation duck boots, though.
 Quality doesn’t come cheap.
-Other brands may last a year but quality brands like L.L.
+Other brands may last a year, but quality brands like L.L.
 Bean expect shoes to last generations.
-L.L.
-Bean once said, “I do not consider a sale complete until goods are worn out and a customer is still satisfied.”
+Bean once said, “I do not consider a sale complete until goods are worn out, and a customer is still satisfied.”

-We’ve rounded up some of the best duck boot brands here including the original Bean Boots themselves.
+We’ve rounded up some of the best duck boot brands.
+Of course, we will lead with the original Bean Boots.

 L.L.
 Bean Tumbled-Leather Bean Boots

-The original 8” Bean Boot dates back to 1911 and the founding of L.L.
+The original 8-inch Bean Boot dates back to 1911 one year before the founding of L.L.
 Bean.
 Of course, after a hundred years, they have developed versions with Gore-Tex, Thinsulate insulation, Primaloft insulation, or shearling lining.
 Our favorite has a tumbled-leather upper for a more supple feel with the traditional waterproof rubber bottoms.

-The soft padded collar on the back updates the comfort but keeps the utilitarian features.
+The soft padded collar on the back updates the comfort but keeps the functional features.
 The triple stitching that connects leather to rubber that started back in 1911 is still there.
-The signature chain-tread bottom is good for traction and has stood the test of the time as well.
+The signature chain-tread bottom is good for traction and has also stood the test of time.

 Sperry Cold Bay Duck Boot